 Atopic dermatitis (Sensitive Skin)

-- History of a flexural involvement (skin folds in front of elbow or back of knees, front of ankles, wrists, or neck) <will make a diagram>
+- History of a flexural involvement (skin folds in front of elbow or back of knees, front of ankles, wrists, or neck)

 - Visible flexural dermatitis